Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

 In practice, this was done in two different ways.
-First, the \texttt{DeCE} (Descriptive Correction of ENDF-6 format) tool \citep{Kawano19, DeCE-GitHub}, a C++ code that interfaces with cross sections in the ENDF-6 format, was modified to calculate Westcott $g$ factors by numerically integrating Eq.~\ref{eq:gw_integral}.
-Second, a purpose-built tool called \texttt{WestcottFactors} was written in Python to ingest ENDF cross sections in the Generalized Nuclear Database Structure (GNDS) format \citep{Brown20} and perform the integration.
+First, the \texttt{DeCE} (Descriptive Correction of ENDF-6 format) tool~\citep{Kawano19, DeCE-GitHub}, a C++ code that interfaces with cross sections in the ENDF-6 format, was modified to calculate Westcott $g$ factors by interpolating the cross section over a range of energies and numerically integrating Eq.~\ref{eq:gfactor_integral_energy}.
+Second, a purpose-built tool called \texttt{WestcottFactors} was written in Python to ingest ENDF cross-section data sourced from the Generalized Nuclear Database Structure (GNDS) hierarchies~\citep{Brown20}, interpolate $\sigma(v)$, and perform the integration in Eq.~\ref{eq:gw_integral}.
 Both the \texttt{DeCE} and \texttt{WestcottFactors} codes were then modified with the functionality to ingest CSV-formatted experimental neutron-flux distributions, to provide greater functionality to users.
 These codes are described in further detail below, and results are compared in Sec.~\ref{sec:Results} to demonstrate consistency between the two methods.
 The advantage of providing two different tools for calculating Westcott $g$ factors with Maxwellian or user-defined neutron spectra are that users can choose to use either tool based on their comfort with different ENDF formats.
-Traditional users of ENDF already familiar with the ENDF-6 format may find the \texttt{DeCE} method appealing, while early adopters of the GNDS format may elect to use the \texttt{WestcottFactors} toolkit. \texttt{WestcottFactors} is also a stand-alone tool packaged with cross-section data extracted from ENDF/B-VIII.1 in a publicly-accessible GitHub repository \citep{WestcottFactors-GitHub} and Python Package Index (PyPI) package \citep{WestcottFactors-PyPI}, and the only requirement for calculating Westcott $g$ factors is a cursory knowledge of Python.
+Traditional users of ENDF already familiar with the ENDF-6 format may find the \texttt{DeCE} method appealing, while early adopters of the GNDS format may elect to use the \texttt{WestcottFactors} toolkit. \texttt{WestcottFactors} is also a stand-alone code packaged with cross-section data extracted from ENDF/B-VIII.1 in publicly-accessible GitHub~\citep{WestcottFactors-GitHub} and Python Package Index (PyPI) repositories~\citep{WestcottFactors-PyPI}, and the only requirement for calculating Westcott $g$ factors is a cursory knowledge of Python.